j4ck132/CNN-ViT/README.md

-# Vision Model Experiments
+# CNN and ViT Experiments

 This repository contains implementations and training logs for both Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs), along with visualizations used in our paper.

 ## Repository Structure

-- `cnn_models.py` – Contains all CNN architectures used in our experiments.
+- `CNNs.ipynb` – Contains all CNN architectures used in our experiments.
-- `vit_models.py` – Contains all Vision Transformer architectures used in our experiments.
+- `Vision_Transformers.ipynb` – Contains all Vision Transformer architectures used in our experiments.
-- `images/` – Includes visualizations and training logs featured in our paper (e.g. loss curves, accuracy plots, training dynamics).
+- `images/` – Includes visualizations and training logs featured in our paper (e.g. loss curves, accuracy plots, and references to architectures)

 ## Dataset Handling